20+

 What Changed

-Operational Impact - Centralised data repository: all offshore geo-data across 6 work areas accessible from a single cloud platform, eliminating data silos and inconsistent working copies - 24/7 project-wide access: engineering teams, environmental specialists, and management work from the same data — no software installation required for viewer-role users - Improved decision-making: complex subsea datasets — geological, geophysical, infrastructure, environmental — visible in a single interactive interface - Cost and error reduction: eliminated discrepancies from teams working with different versions of the same data; caught data quality issues before they reached engineering workflows
+Operational Impact - Centralised repository: all offshore geo-data across 6 work areas accessible from a single cloud platform, eliminating data silos and inconsistent working copies - 24/7 project-wide access: engineering teams, environmental specialists, and management work from the same data — no software installation required for viewer-role users - Complex subsea datasets — geological, geophysical, infrastructure, environmental — visible in a single interactive interface - Data quality issues caught before they reached engineering workflows

-Industry Recognition - ESRI recognised the Acorn GIS Platform as best practice for offshore CCS GIS implementation — the flagshipBadge for this project - Successful IOGP SSDM v2 implementation at full programme scale (first application of this standard on a UK CCS pioneer project)
+Successful IOGP SSDM v2 implementation at full programme scale — first application of this standard on a UK CCS pioneer project

-Scale & Delivery - 3,500+ hours delivered across the engagement - 9 survey work packages planned, scoped, and integrated - 2 custom web applications built, deployed, and maintained - 6 work areas covered with full B/G/E/P data coverage - Multiple coordinate systems (ED50 TM0, WGS84, UTM30N) harmonised
+Delivery Scale - 3,500+ hours delivered across the engagement - 9 survey work packages planned, scoped, and integrated - 2 custom web applications built, deployed, and maintained - 6 work areas covered with full B/G/E/P data coverage - 1,400+ data layers across geological ages, infrastructure, and environmental datasets - Multiple coordinate systems (ED50 TM0, WGS84, UTM30N) harmonised

 3,500+